git town append

 We are on the feature-1

 branch.
-After running git append feature-2
+After running git town append feature-2

 , our